- What SAP said about ByDesign being used with HANA.

 - This is published by a research entity.

 - Second, no one paid for this article to be written, and it is not pretending to inform you while being rigged to sell you software or consulting services.
 Unlike nearly every other article you will find from Google on this topic, it has had no input from any company's marketing or sales department.

 What Actually Happened with ByDesign Being Used With HANA?

 Companies that use ByDesign do not use it with HANA.
-The statement by McDermott makes little sense because ByDesign is SAP’s midmarket hosted solution (it is not cloud for several reasons, one being it is not multi-tenant).
-The types of customers that purchase ByDesign are not the same customers who would buy HANA, which is a costly database.
+McDermott’s statement makes little sense because ByDesign is SAP’s midmarket hosted solution (it is not cloud for several reasons, one being it is not multi-tenant).
+The types of customers who purchase ByDesign are not the same customers who would buy HANA, a costly database.
 We covered this in the article Is S/4HANA Actually Designed for the Cloud?

 So, what SAP did was to installed HANA as the database for ByDesign simply.
 However, why was this done?
 The customers did not need this because ByDesign is a very low-performance need application.
 This was done to market HANA for other purposes.
 Indeed, customers would not have been willing to pay SAP for HANA.